Error Handling in T

 Pattern 6: Error Transformation

--- Transform errors into more specific types
+-- Transform errors using match

 enhance_error = \(e)